 Sources of potential impacts

 The potential sources of hydrocarbon releases from Rough 47/8A infrastructure have been identified through knowledge and experience developed from oil and gas operations in the North Sea.
 The oil spill modelling carried out for Rough 47/8A (Rough Field Oil Pollution Emergency Plan (OPEP); CSL, 2022) indicates that the worst-case hydrocarbon release scenarios considered were a condensate release from the export pipeline (1,904.35 m3) and a diesel release from a vessel (600 m3).
-Since the pipelines or topsides no longer contain hydrocarbons, the impact assessment is based on the loss of diesel inventory from a vessel supporting the decommissioning program.
+Since the pipelines or topsides no longer contain hydrocarbons, the impact assessment is based on the loss of diesel inventory from a vessel supporting the decommissioning programmes.
 The diesel modelling conducted was based on estimates for a typical vessel’s diesel inventory.
 The impacts on sensitive receptors have been investigated in detail in the following sections despite the unlikely event of hydrocarbon releases from the Rough 47/8A subsea infrastructure and vessels.

 Oil behaviour at sea